What is the best workout program for your arms? Let’s face it: We all want strong and defined arms.

 The brachialis is a small muscle that lies underneath the bicep and assists with elbow flexion.
-And while the muscle itself isn’t massive, developing it helps improve the overall appearance of your bicep, as it pushes it out.
+And while the muscle itself isn’t massive, developing it helps improve your bicep’s overall appearance, as it pushes it out.

 - Triceps Brachii

-The tricep is a three-headed muscle, located on the backside of the upper arm.
+The tricep is a three-headed muscle located on the backside of the upper arm.
 As an antagonist to our biceps and brachialis, the tricep’s primary function is elbow extension.
-Also, because the long head of the tricep crosses the shoulder joint, it aids with arm extension and adduction, as well as to stabilize the humerus (the upper arm bone) at the shoulder.
+Also, because the long head of the tricep crosses the shoulder joint, it aids with arm extension and adduction and stabilizes the humerus (the upper arm bone) at the shoulder.

 Unlike the upper arm muscles, the forearm is vastly more complex, and a total of twenty different muscles make up the distance between the elbow and wrist.

 The primary functions of this cluster of muscles are to: